 Human beings have something that we might think of as a “psychological immune system,” a system of cognitive processes, largely nonconscious cognitive processes, that help them change their views of the world, so that they can feel better about the worlds in which they find themselves.From Dan Gilbert 2004 TED Talk, The Surprising science of happiness.

-5. Learning a lot: I started to learn different things; I learned to code (HTML, CSS, and Python, I’m still working on that, getting slightly better every year), I learned Anthropology (dropped my MA after the first semester though, as all classed were moved during working hours), I discovered Agile Software Development during my research (I was a Project Manager with PRINCE2 for the implementation of a software at that time), lean startup, business model canvases (I did an online Stanford Technology Entrepreneurship course at that time, I highly recommend it), built my own product (Firsty, it was meant to be a sharing platform for extreme sports aficionados, now retired).
+5. Learning a lot: I started to learn different things; I learned to code (HTML, CSS, and Python, I’m still working on that, getting slightly better every year), I learned Anthropology (I dropped my MA after the first semester though, as all classed were moved during working hours), I discovered Agile Software Development during my research (I was a Project Manager with PRINCE2 for the implementation of software at that time), lean startup, business model canvases (I did an online Stanford Technology Entrepreneurship course at that time, I highly recommend it), built my own product (Firsty, it was meant to be a sharing platform for extreme sports aficionados, now retired).

 2. Run Experiments